apertium/organisation/Bylaws.md

 ## Election of the Project Management Committee

 <ol start="26">
-	<li>The Assembly of Voting Members will elect a new Project Management Committee as follows:
+	<li>The Assembly will elect a new Project Management Committee as follows:
 		<ol style="list-style-type:lower-alpha">
-		<li>An Election Board of 3 voting members (with one substitute each) will run the election.</li>
+		<li>An Election Board of 3 Assembly members (with one substitute each) will run the election.</li>
 		<li>The Project Management Committee will provide the Election Board with all the information needed to run the election.</li>
-		<li>Any Voting Member may run for member of the Project Management Committee.</li>
+		<li>Any Assembly member may run for member of the Project Management Committee.</li>
-		<li>Any Voting Member may run for president of the Project Management Committee.</li>
+		<li>Any Assembly member may run for president of the Project Management Committee.</li>
 		<li>Candidates cannot be part of the Election Board.</li>
-		<li>When an election is called, the Election Board will publish a temporary census of active Voting Members.</li>
+		<li>When an election is called, the Election Board will publish a temporary census of active Assembly members.</li>
-		<li>After 7 days to amend the census, a definitive census of Voting Members with right to vote will be published by the Election Board.</li>
+		<li>After 7 days to amend the census, a definitive census of Assembly members with right to vote will be published by the Election Board.</li>
 		<li>There will be 7 days for candidates to Member and President to come forward.</li>
 		<li>The Election Board will proclaim the candidates to President and to Members of the Project Management Committee.</li>
-		<li>Once candidates are proclaimed, Voting Members with the right to vote will send a ballot with their preferred ranking of all
+		<li>Once candidates are proclaimed, Assembly members with the right to vote will send a ballot with their preferred ranking of all
 			<ol style="list-style-type:lower-roman">
 				<li>the names of candidates to president of the Project Management Committee, and</li>
 				<li>the names of candidates to members of the Project Management Committee.</li>